walexy/zoomguy-copy-01/src/pages/contact.md

     content: Ask us.
 We'll reply with helpful solutions right away.
 Want to learn more about we can help your next event, or training, let us know.
     background: gray
-    subtitle: Do you have a question on making online meetings better?
+    subtitle: Do you have a question on how to make your online meetings better?
 template: landing
 ---